nkz-soft/microservice-template/README.md

 [Helm](https://github.com/helm/helm): Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.

 [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet): The .NET OpenTelemetry client.

+[Jaeger](https://github.com/jaegertracing/jaeger): Jaeger, is a distributed tracing platform created by Uber Technologies and donated to Cloud Native Computing Foundation.
+It can be used for monitoring microservices-based distributed systems.